SMosegaard/cds-lang/assignments/assignment-2/README.md

 ## Data

 In this repository, the two classification models will be trained on the 'Fake or Real News dataset'.
-As the classification task is binary, the two classes are whether the news is real or fake.
+As the classification task is binary, the two classes are whether a news article is real or fake.

 You can download the dataset [here](https://www.kaggle.com/datasets/jillanisofttech/fake-or-real-news) and place it in the ```in``` folder.
 Remember to unzip the data before proceeding with the analysis.